How To Perform Risk Assessment For An Insurance Company?

 After identifying risks, the next step is risk analysis.
 This includes using both qualitative and quantitative methods.
 Quantitative analysis involves statistical techniques to estimate the likelihood and possible consequences of known risks.
 On the other hand, qualitative analysis uses expert opinions and scenario evaluation to understand risks that are difficult to measure.

-Risk Assessment steps for Insurance
+Steps of Risk Assessment for Insurance

 Risk Evaluation